mcds-cmu/11637/f25/home/index.md

 ## Fall 2025

 11-637/73 Foundations of Computational Data Science (FCDS) is a fully online course offered by the [Master of Computational Data Science (MCDS) program](https://mcds.cs.cmu.edu), [School of Computer Science](https://www.scs.cmu.edu), [Carnegie Mellon University (CMU)](https://www.cmu.edu).
-The course is offered in all semesters (Fall, Fall, and Fall) and is [open to MCDS and non-MCDS students from all CMU programs and campuses](https://www.cmu.edu/hub/registrar/registration/).
+The course is offered in all semesters (Spring, Summer, and Fall) and is [open to MCDS and non-MCDS students from all CMU programs and campuses](https://www.cmu.edu/hub/registrar/registration/).
 The course is also open to [non-CMU students](https://www.cmu.edu/hub/registrar/registration/vnd/index.html).

 The 11-673 course in the [Machine Learning & Data Science Foundations Online Graduate Certificate](https://www.cmu.edu/online/cds/) program is exclusive to students enrolled in this program.
 All other students should register for the 11-637 course.